-Renault wholly owns RCI, which mainly acts as a captive finance arm for the Renault-Nissan alliance brands: Renault, Dacia, Renault Samsung Motors, Nissan, Infiniti and Datsun.
+Renault wholly owns RCI, which mainly acts as a captive finance arm for the Renault-Nissan alliance brands: Renault, Dacia, Renault Samsung Motors, Nissan, Infiniti, and Datsun.
 The bank supports the alliance's sales in Europe, Latin America, Northern Africa, South Korea, and India.
-The alliance is mainly present in Europe, with the region representing about one-third of the alliance's total unit sales and 58% for Renault.
+The alliance is mainly present in Europe, with the region representing about one quarter of the alliance's total unit sales and 57% for Renault as of end 2016.

-The bank provides various financing solutions to retail customers, corporates and dealer networks, as well as services such as loan-related insurance, car insurance, warranty extensions and maintenance contracts, which are also offered on a stand-alone basis.
+The bank provides various financing solutions to retail customers, corporates, and dealer networks, as well as services such as loan-related insurance, car insurance, warranty extensions and maintenance contracts, which are also offered on a stand-alone basis.

-RCI's penetration rate into the Renault-Nissan alliance's unit sales within the bank's geographic spread continued to increase and reached 37% in 2015 up from 35% in 2014, at the upper end of the range for European captive finance companies.
-We expect this trend will continue with RCI's expansion.
+RCI's penetration rate into the Renault-Nissan alliance's unit sales within the bank's geographic spread continued to increase and reached 38% in 2016 up from 37% in 2015 and 35% in 2014, at the upper end of the range for European captive finance companies.